5 Potential Negative Caffeine Effects You Should Be Aware Of

 In reality – there are a lot more products that contain caffeine.
 And you might want to avoid it if you are about to go to bed, or do not need an additional energy boost and avoid the negative effects of caffeine.

-Those products are:Coffee plant
+Those products are:coffee plant

 • Decaf coffee